caldarolamartin/caldarolamartin.github.io/research.md

 enhanced spectroscopies with ultra-low heat conversion_.
 Nature Communications, 6:7915 (2015) ([link](https://www.nature.com/articles/ncomms8915)).

-I also studied a complicated biophysical problem in the area of mechanotransduction.
+I also collaborated with biophysics researches, working on a problem in the area of mechanotransduction.
 We studied the formation of focal adhesion proteins when we apply a controlled, local and functional mechanical stimulus on a live cell.

 * Publication: von Bilderling, C., **Caldarola, M**., Masip, M. E., Bragas, A. V., Pietrasanta, L. I., _Monitoring in real-time focal adhesion protein dynamics in response to a discrete mechanical